 In the following example, I’ve sent the main vocal layer to a large reverb space.
-I’ve used Nectar 3’s Harmony module to create background vocals from this main layer.
+I’ve used the Harmony module in Nectar 3 to create background vocals from this main layer.
 For demonstration purposes, I’ve sent those background vocals to a very small reverb space on another return channel.
 The effect sounds interesting but doesn’t sound very natural.

 In this audio clip, I’ve sent the background vocals to the same space as the main layer, which sounds much more natural than the previous example.